A Comprehensive Study on the Robustness of Image Classification and Object Detection in Remote Sensing: Surveying and Benchmarking: Introduction

-Driven by the above requirements, we present the first comprehensive study on the robustness of DNNs-based models and examine both natural and adversarial robustness in RS field.
-Additionally, we have meticulously curated and released datasets that encompass both natural and adversarial noises, providing a valuable resource for evaluating the robustness of DNNs-based models.
-To comprehensively assess the robustness of these models, we conducted rigorous experiments involving a diverse set of classifiers and detectors, representing a wide range of mainstream methods.
-Through this extensive evaluation, we have uncovered insightful and intriguing findings that illuminate the relationship between the crafting of adversarial noise and the training of models.
-These findings contribute to a deeper understanding of the vulnerabilities and limitations inherent in various models and offer guidance for the development of more resilient and robust models in the future.
+Driven by the above requirements, this manuscript presents a comprehensive and rigorous study on the robustness of DNNs-based models and examines both natural and adversarial robustness in RS field.
+Technically, the study systematically explores the robustness of DNNs from multiple perspectives, including the type of noise, attack domain, and the attacker's knowledge.
+Moreover, it encompasses a wide range of applications such as object detection and image classification.
+To establish a solid foundation, we develop an elaborate framework that involves the creation of noised datasets, rigorous robustness testing, and thorough evaluation.
+Employing this framework, we conduct meticulous and systematic experiments on the robustness of common DL algorithms within the context of object detection and image classification tasks.
+Through widespread surveying and benchmarking, we reveal insightful and captivating discoveries that illuminate the intricate relationship between the crafting of adversarial noise and model training.
+These findings deepen our understanding of the vulnerability and constraints associated with various DNNs-based models, while also offering valuable guidance for the development of more resilient and robust models.

-The main contributions of this article are four-fold as follows:
+In summary, the main contributions of this article are four-fold as follows:

 \begin{itemize}